The effective management of risk is integral to delivering our strategy

 The Group undertakes a thorough due diligence and screening process when considering each investment opportunity, which is key to reducing the risks of making a bad investment.

-Disciplined approach to investment, based on key criteria set out in the Annual Report with all material investments subject to review and challenge by the Executive Committee and the independent Directors.
+Disciplined approach to investment, with all material investments subject to review and challenge by the Executive Committee and the independent Directors.

 Commentary

-Demand for royalties and streams may decline depending on macro-economic conditions.
+Demand for financing via royalties and streams may change depending on macroeconomic conditions.

 Increased competition within the royalty and streaming sector may impact the ability to continue adding accretive assets to the portfolio.